DNApeople/pysearch/README.md

-It's exhaustin copy pasting every interesting url going back and forth. so this will just open it in a buntch of new tabs, you just have to look through them and close earch tab. (ammount of urls you past is you're disire, I fell go with 15 per round)
+It's exhaustin copy pasting every interesting url going back and forth. so this will just open it in a buntch of new tabs, you just have to look through them and close earch tab. there is a repeat option if you've got a bulk of urls and can't finish it at one blow, (Do yo want to repeat ? [y,n] --- press y for yes)
+(ammount of urls you past is you're disire, I feel goo with 15 per round)

 I code theas for fun/making life easier, have fun and make you're own.